 It always helps to play something in the background as you go about preparing yourself for the day, and with the current media onslaught, you’re definitely spoilt for choice.
 There are, of course, television and radio news channels, but they may be a little too noisy to help you start your day on a peaceful note.
 Choose to play some soothing music, and soak yourself in the melody.
 Not feeling like music?
 You could even choose to tune out altogether and just enjoy the silence before the chaos sets in.

 If you’re going to have a long day, why not look your best while you’re tackling it?
 Don’t skimp on shower-time.
 Start with lukewarm water to open up the pores of your skin and work your way slowly towards water that’s on the colder side.
 The idea of a cold shower may not sound very tempting but it comes with a number of benefits.

 - Cold water has a great ability to

 - It has been proven that cold showers can positively boost the mood and trigger creative thinking.
 4

 - Cold showers aid in vasodilation that helps improve blood circulation.
 Thus, it’s great for maintaining healthy skin and hair.5

-Note: It’s all good to dress well and look presentable, but try not to spend too much time figuring out what to wear and how to do up your hair.
-Your brain has to make a thousand decisions in a day, out of which some are probably inconsequential.
-Try not to waste too much brain energy in the little things that don’t matter that much, or you might find yourself suffering from ‘decision fatigue’, resulting in your brain shutting down when you need it the most!
+Note: It’s all good to dress well and look presentable, but try not to spend too much time figuring out what to wear and how to do your hair.
+Save that energy for the rest of the day.

 10. Eat A Healthy Breakfast